As I was paying a few insurance bills, I was reminded of poker insurance.

 Puggy was always the promoter and was a good insurance man and he wanted to lay some bets – he wanted to insure Benny’s hand for him.
 He wanted to bet that the two aces that Benny had would hold up and win the pot.

 Well Carol, when you talk about poker insurance, there are certain words that creep in such as outs, bars and killer cards.

-An out is an expression that means that there is one card that can come in the proper play of the hand that will defeat the better hand.
-I had two outs — just one of the two red kings.
+An "out" is an expression that means that there is one card that can come in the proper play of the hand that will defeat the better hand.
+I had two outs – either of the two red kings.

 You have seen this on the craps table.
 When on the come out roll, if you are betting the don’t come the house will bar the 12 so that the house will retain its vig or keep the chances of the player winning so that the house always has the best of the gamble.